NanoBillion/gallant/README.md

 ## Unicode Support

-Gallant currently contains only glyphs for blocks in the Basic Multilingual Plane (Plane 0), which in its entirety could comprise 65535 glyphs from U+0000 through U+FFFF.
+Gallant currently contains only glyphs for blocks in the *Basic Multilingual Plane* (Plane 0).

 In the following table's Status column, *Complete* means all glyphs are present, *Partial* means at least one glyph is present, *TODO* means